 Dark chocolate (which we define as containing 70-85% cacao solids) is an excellent source of the flavanols catechin and epicatechin, as well as theobromine (which is chemically similar to caffeine) and stearic acid (a saturated fat).
 Dark chocolate is also a very good source of caffeine and ferulic acid, a good source of fiber, and contains some procyanidins.
 However, dark chocolate can have relatively high levels of metals such as cadmium, chromium, copper, iron, and lead, and may have significant levels of magnesium, manganese and zinc.

-Like the coffee bean, the cacao bean has a complex and varied chemical makeup.
+Like the coffee bean, the cocoa bean has a complex and varied chemical makeup.
 However, chocolate consumption has not been as well studied as coffee consumption and the information concerning its health effects are limited and confounded by the fact that chocolate normally contains sugar and other additives.

 Chocolate cardiovascular effects